falseAzure/DeepMusician/README.md

 # Deep Musician

-Generating new and unheard musical melodies with a deep neural network that was trained with existing MIDI files.
+Generating new and unheard musical melodies that resemble human ones with a deep neural network that was trained with existing MIDI files.
 The network uses a sequence aware Encoder-Decoder structure that is capable of creating sequences of notes of arbitrary length.
 The encoder and decoder each consist of a 2-layer GRU network, whereas the decoder has an additional classifier.

 ## Idea